Enfield Croquet Club

 Enfield Croquet Club is a sports group in Greater London, England.

 Following a croquet course run by Enfield London Borough Council, those completing the course were offered the chance to form a club, and in 1991 Enfield Croquet Club was established in Bush Hill Park recreation ground, between Lincoln Road and Southbury Road, in the London Borough of Enfield.

-At first only association croquet was played, but later in 2005 golf croquet was introduced.
-The club currently has three full size lawns and its members compete in various inter-club association and golf croquet competitions around the south east of England.
+At first only Association Croquet was played, but later in 2005 Golf Croquet was introduced.
+The club currently has three full size lawns and its members compete in various inter-club Association Croquet and Golf Croquet competitions in the East Anglia Croquet Federation.

 The club is a full member of the Croquet Association, the national governing body for the sport.